-The eMoney Client Portal is a valuable tool to enhance your client relationships.
-It enables client to organize and monitor their data, collaborate on their plans and see their full financial picture.
+The eMoney Client Site is a valuable tool to enhance your client relationships.
+It enables clients to organize and monitor their data, collaborate on their plans and see their full financial picture.

-Let’s look at a few steps you can take before introducing the Client Portal that will help create the best experience for your clients.
+Let’s look at a few steps you can take before introducing the Client Site that will help create the best experience for your clients.

 Before sending your clients an invitation to their website, get to know what you’re offering by setting yourself up as a client.
 This experience will help you become familiar with the client’s view and make you more comfortable answering common client questions.

-By inviting yourself to the Client Portal, you can:
+By inviting yourself to the Client Site, you can:

 Once you’ve explored all the available features on your client website, now it’s time to customize what you’d like available to your clients.
 Through the Manage Client Website page on your advisor site, you can select what you’d like to turn on and off.
 You can save custom settings for individual clients, all clients or change the default settings.